(Un)Ethical Futures: Utopia, Dystopia and Science Fiction

 About the conference

-(Un)Ethical Futures is a three-day interdisciplinary conference exploring the ethical concerns of utopia, dystopia and science fiction.
+(Un)Ethical Futures was a three-day interdisciplinary conference exploring the ethical concerns of utopia, dystopia and science fiction.
 As we find the world in a state of significant social and political uncertainty, representations of more (or less) ethical futures can help us understand the impulses driving society today, and our hopes and fears for the future.

 Andrew Milner is Professor Emeritus of English and Comparative Literature at Monash University and Honorary Professor of English and Comparative Literary Studies at Warwick University.
 His publications include John Milton and the English Revolution (1981), The Road to St Kilda Pier (1984), Cultural Materialism (1993), Class (1999), Re-Imagining Cultural Studies (2002), Contemporary Cultural Theory (2002), Literature, Culture and Society (2005), Tenses of Imagination: Raymond Williams on Utopia, Dystopia and Science Fiction (2010), Locating Science Fiction (2012) and Again, Dangerous Visions: Essays in Cultural Materialism (forthcoming with E.J.
 Brill).
 He also co-edited volumes from three previous Monash conferences on utopia and dystopia.